AMReX-Fluids/incflo/Docs/sphinx_documentation/source/GridCreation.rst

 Grid Creation
 -------------

-To run MFiX-Exa you must specify :cpp:`n_cell` in the inputs file -- this is the number of cells spanning the domain in each coordinate direction at level 0.
+To run incflo you must specify :cpp:`n_cell` in the inputs file -- this is the number of cells spanning the domain in each coordinate direction at level 0.

 Users often specify :cpp:`max_grid_size` as well.
 The default load balancing algorithm then divides the